The Linq: Final years

 Harrah's completed its purchase in December 2005, and announced that the Imperial Palace would remain open into 2007, while redevelopment options were considered.
 The hotel had 2,640 rooms, and the casino included 1,600 slot machines and 56 table games.
 Harrah's leased the Imperial Palace name through a deal set to expire in 2012.
 Harrah's redevelopment plans were delayed in 2006, when two firms announced plans to purchase the company.

 In 2007, Harrah's decided not to demolish the Imperial Palace or its neighbors.
 In 2009, the Imperial Palace added The King's Ransom, an exhibit of Elvis Presley memorabilia.
-A year later, Harrah's was renamed as Caesars Entertainment Corporation.
+A year later, Harrah's was renamed Caesars Entertainment Corporation.

 In August 2011, Caesars announced that the Imperial Palace name would be replaced, with a new name to be chosen at a later date.
 The property would also be renovated.
 Later that year, Caesars began construction on Project Linq, an outdoor collection of restaurants, bars, and retailers.
 The project was built on land between the Imperial Palace and Flamingo.
 The Imperial Palace still had some rooms left from the earlier Flamingo Capri, which were among the oldest rooms at the resort; 90 of these rooms were demolished around late 2011, making room for the Linq project.
 The project was intended as an urban gathering place, targeting younger, budget-conscious visitors.
 The name "Linq" was meant as a reference to a sense of community that the project aimed to create.
 It also referred to the project's location, connected between the Imperial Palace and the Flamingo.

 The Imperial Palace's wedding chapel was among the facilities to receive renovation work.
 The resort's main entrance on Las Vegas Boulevard was closed on May 1, 2012, as part of the ongoing construction for Project Linq.
-A new resort entrance would be built at the property's north end.
+A new resort entrance was built at the property's north end.
 The Rockhouse bar and nightclub, which had operated at the original entrance for several years, was permanently closed.

 The Quad (2012–2014)

-On September 17, 2012, Caesars announced that the Imperial Palace would be renamed as The Quad.
+On September 17, 2012, Caesars announced that the Imperial Palace would be renamed The Quad.
 Caesars stated that the name was chosen to denote a center of activity, similar to a college quadrangle.
 The Quad would serve as the primary entrance for the Linq retail and entertainment complex.
 Further renovations would modernize the property and would take place in phases, lasting through 2013.
 The hotel would retain its 2,543 rooms and several restaurants.

 The name change to Quad became official on December 21, 2012.
 The property's design was changed entirely.
 The Asian theme was removed, and a giant "Q" replaced the Imperial Palace exterior logo sign.
 A portion of the renovated casino was opened in March 2013, featuring red, silver, and gold colors.
 Friedmutter Group handled the interior designs.
 The casino floor received new slot machines and table games.
 The Quad also added several new restaurants, including one by Guy Fieri.